Shiva

 1) Rudraksha beads

-These beads, as legends say, have their origin in Shiva tears, from which rudraksha trees emerged.
-Rudraksha beads, natural products of these trees, are used to form a sacred saivite rosary with 108 beads.
+trees, are used to form a sacred saivite rosary with 108 beads.

-2) Third Eye: Shiva is often depicted with the third eye.
+Shiva is depicted with the third eye.

 4) Vibhuti: Vibhuti is